bcoles/kasld/docs/testing.md

 - **build** job: `make` → `make check` (layer 1, including the `make lint` guards) → build i686 → native replay over the x86_64 + x86_32 fixtures
-  (layer 2, no qemu) → native fixture soundness over the same (`make test-fixtures` equivalent, x86).
-The job installs `gcc-i686-linux-gnu`, `shellcheck` and `jq`, so `check-truncation`, `check-shellcheck` and `validate-fixtures` run for real rather than skipping.
+  (layer 2, no qemu) → native fixture soundness over the same (`make test-fixtures` equivalent, x86) → a fixture-perturbation negative control (`validate-fixtures --perturb`, which must *reject* a corrupted fixture).
+The job installs the full guard toolchain — `gcc-i686-linux-gnu`, `shellcheck`, `jq`, `libxml2-utils`, `python3` and a `-fsanitize=fuzzer` `clang` — so all six tool-gated guards run for real rather than skipping.
 Steps bail on the first failure — fastest checks first.
-- **cross-compile** job (`needs: build`, so the slow emulation only runs once the fast host job passes): calls the reusable `_cross-build.yml` — one job per arch, fetching the cross-tools/musl-cross toolchain, running `make build` with a static-linkage check, then under `qemu-user`: the engine tests for that arch (`run_test_cross` → `tests/test-cross <triple>`, layer 3) and the fixture soundness gate (`run_validate_fixtures` → `tests/validate-fixtures`) over that arch's truth-bearing fixtures.
-So every push *verifies* arch-gated rule bodies and *asserts the resolved window contains the real base*, not just that they compile. `clang-format.yml` runs independently and ungated (style, not correctness).
+- **cross-compile** job (`needs: build`, so the slow emulation only runs once the fast host job passes): calls the reusable `_cross-build.yml` — one job per arch, fetching the cross-tools/musl-cross toolchain, running `make build` with a static-linkage check, then under `qemu-user`: the engine tests for that arch (`run_test_cross` → `tests/test-cross <triple>`, layer 3), an end-to-end crash-smoke replay of that arch's fixtures (`run_replay` → `tests/replay`, layer 2), and the fixture soundness gate (`run_validate_fixtures` → `tests/validate-fixtures`) over that arch's truth-bearing fixtures.
+So every push *replays* every arch under emulation, *verifies* arch-gated rule bodies, and *asserts the resolved window contains the real base*, not just that they compile. `clang-format.yml` runs independently and ungated (style, not correctness).

-Manual, `.github/workflows/replay.yml`:
+On-demand, `.github/workflows/replay.yml`:

-- Reuses `_cross-build.yml` with `run_replay: true`, so each per-arch job installs `qemu-user` and runs `tests/replay` right after building — extending the native x86 replay to every foreign arch under emulation (layer 2, full).
+- Reuses `_cross-build.yml` with `run_replay: true` against a chosen
-  Manual because cross-compiling every arch and emulating it is minutes, not a per-push cost.
+  `toolchain_version`, so each per-arch job runs `tests/replay` under `qemu-user` right after building.
+The per-push `cross-compile` job already replays every arch on the pinned toolchain; this workflow re-runs the full matrix from the Actions tab against a different cross-toolchain release, to validate a newer toolchain before bumping the pin.

 `.github/workflows/clang-format.yml` runs the style check.